Brisbane’s best restaurants, cafes & bars

-Joey’s is your answer to sippin’ spritzes cliffside this summer!
-Perched on the Kangaroo Point cliffs, the European Summer inspired décor, iconic city skyline views and a Mediterranean food and drinks menu to match make Joey’s the perfect spot for a Sunday sunset soirée.
+Joey’s is your answer to sippin’ spritzes cliffside in summer.
+Perched on the Kangaroo Point cliffs, the European summer-inspired décor, iconic Brisbane CBD skyline views and a Mediterranean food and drinks menu to match make Joey’s the perfect spot for a Sunday sunset soirée.
 They’ve cleverly decked out the place with misters and fans too - so you can enjoy your spritz, no sweat.

-With the sweet-sour-salty-savoury hallmarks of Thai cuisine, head chef Suwisa Phoonsang brings a regional restaurant menu with bold flair to Eagle Street Pier.
+With the sweet-sour-salty-savoury hallmarks of Thai cuisine, you'll find a regional restaurant menu with bold flair at Eagle Street Pier.
 Enjoy views of the Brisbane River with delicious dishes and cocktails amid vibrant design by Anna Spiro.

 Eterna, Fortitude Valley

-This venue serves traditional style Mexican food from the Bajio region which is known for it's slow-cooked flavoursome dishes, soups and spice-filled marinades.
-We recommend the Gorditas (corn pockets filled with smokey Chile ancho shredded brisket), Alitas de Pollo (chicken wings in a strawberry chipotle glaze sauce and the Tostaditas de Pulpo a la Sinaloa (grilled octopus with citrus pico de gallo).
+This venue serves traditional style Mexican food from the Bajio region, which is known for it's slow-cooked flavoursome dishes, soups and spice-filled marinades.

 Agnes, Fortitude Valley

-In a beautiful old brick warehouse, tucked away in the Fortitude Valley, you'll find the now launched wood-fired cooking delights of Agnes.
-Formerly a pop-up bakery adored by Brisbane locals, this beauty is back in its final incarnation.
-The ethos, cooking stripped back to its primordial elements, food cooked over a flame and flavoured with a variety of different woods and prepared in exciting ways.
+In a beautiful old brick warehouse, tucked away in the Fortitude Valley, you'll find the wood-fired cooking delights of Agnes.
+The ethos: Cooking stripped back to its primordial elements, food cooked over a flame and flavoured with a variety of different woods and prepared in exciting ways.
 From the brilliant minds of sAme sAme and Honto, Agnes is sure to set your heart ablaze.

 Maya, Fortitude Valley

-Bring on the margaritas!
-Brisbane’s popular rooftop bar Eleven has transformed itself into a six-month pop-up Mexican restaurant called MAYA.
-With its breathtaking views over the CBD to Newstead and beyond this is the perfect place to unwind and wrap your chops around some Mexican street food.
-Picture fresh Australian produced cooked in the authentic style of the Maya region of Mexico with a touch of Coastal Pacific, Yucatan and Sonoran influences.
-Plates are designed to be shared and enjoyed family style with an option of three tasty delicious deserts to finish on.
-We recommend the Churros, with cinnamon sugar and dulce de leche - let’s face it, this one you’ll probably want to keep all for yourself.
+Bring on the margaritas.
+With its breathtaking views over the Brisbane to Newstead and beyond this is the perfect place to unwind and wrap your chops around some Mexican street food.
+Picture fresh Australian produce cooked in the authentic style of the Maya region of Mexico with a touch of Coastal Pacific, Yucatan and Sonoran influences.
+Plates are designed to be shared and enjoyed family style.

 We’ve died and gone to pastry heaven.
 From the amazing Shannin and Clare Kellam, behind Montrachet and King Street Bakery comes Mica Brasserie.
-Offering French cooking at its finest, you can now sample a special selection of artisan breads, gourmet pies, croissants, sweets, savoury treats, and coffee for you to take away.
-Were just going to leave this here for you to think about –the Ora King Salmon: Pastis and citrus cured Ora King salmon, whipped fromage blanc, poached free range egg, dill and olive oil, served with hot and crusty roasted fennel, potato and sumac sour dough.
-Brisbane, breakfast is served.
+Offering French cooking at its finest, you can sample a special selection of artisan breads, gourmet pies, croissants, sweets, savoury treats, and coffee for you to take away.

 Shall we brunch?
-This new warehouse style venue brings you a seasonal menu with an Indian twist.
-Try the eggs kerjiwal bhurji or the slow-cooked smashed pumpkin with chilli to start your morning off right.
-With a breakfast menu till 3pm, a full vegan menu and dinner menu in place, you are bound to find something to get your tastebuds tingling.
-This venue is also doggo friendly!
-So don't forget to bring your fur friend for an outing.
+This warehouse style venue brings you a seasonal menu with an Indian twist.
+With a breakfast menu till 3pm, a full vegan menu and dinner menu in place, you are bound to find something to get your taste buds tingling.
+This venue is also doggo friendly, so don't forget to bring your fur friend for an outing.

 Stanley, Howard Smith Wharves

 This Howard Smith Wharves eatery has all of us turning heads at the stunning two-storey interior and delectable menu.
-Turning the old water police headquarters into a Cantonese paradise, Stanley has also put a Los Angeles star chef behind the pans, serving up the likes of Cantonese roast duck with plum sauce, Lobster lo mein with garlic butter and Mongolian lamb ribs with cumin.
+Turning the old water police headquarters into a Cantonese paradise, Stanley.

 Big Roddy's on the move.
 Fish Lane's saucy ribs, burgers and wings have crossed the river to open up a second venue in Fortitude Valley.
 Expect a bigger space but the same great pulled "ribwiches", secret sauce ribs, wings and more.

 Think Latin flavours and citrus cocktails all served in a divine setting by the river.
 Sounds perfect hey?
 Well then get down to Rico Bar & Dining to enjoy just that.
-With a tantalizing menu featuring Australian produce (the braised beef cheek empanadas are definitely our go to), it's the perfect location for an after-work drink and nibbles or a romantic dining experience with your special someone.
+With a tantalizing menu featuring Australian produce, it's the perfect location for an after-work drink and nibbles or a romantic dining experience with your special someone.

 Phoenix, Brisbane City

-If you've been craving a tasty two-hander, then never fear, as this former CBD burger joint has officially crossed the river and opened up shop on Oxford Street.
-Charboys may be serving the same great burgs featuring succulents meats and fluffy buns to a new southside crowd, but we're just glad we can wrap our mouths around a Goodfella with filthy fries again (if you know you know.)
+If you've been craving a tasty two-hander, then never fear, Charboys is here.
+Charboys serves up great burgs featuring succulent meats and fluffy buns, but we can’t go past The Goodfella with filthy fries again (if you know you know).

 Dieters beware, the following content is not suitable for the health-conscious.
-Brisbane's burger scene continues to expand with Milky Lane recently opening at Gasworks Plaza – and we couldn't be more excited.
-This Sydney favourite has been turning heads with their over-the-top burger combinations, tasty sides (bacon mac & cheese croquettes included), and milkshake-inspired cocktails.
+Brisbane's burger scene continues to impress with Milky Lane at Gasworks Plaza.
+This favourite turns heads with their over-the-top burger combinations, tasty sides (bacon mac & cheese croquettes included), and milkshake-inspired cocktails.

-Meet Olive + Angelo, the new restaurant bringing authentic Italian food to the people of Brisbane through recipes with a wealth of history.
+Meet Olive + Angelo, the restaurant bringing authentic Italian food to the people of Brisbane through recipes with a wealth of history.
 In true Italian style, the pizza is wood fired and the pasta menu serves a range of classics to curb those carb-fueled cravings.
-We suggest starting with the burrata, and then follow it up with the likes of braised beef rib ragu on homemade rigatoni, a romana pizza with spicy sausage, garlic oil and rosemary and tiramisu to finish – obviously.

 Any guesses as to what SK Steak & Oyster will be dishing up?
-Unfortunately there'll be no prizes for guessing correctly as fresh seafood and prime cuts are the obvious hero of this menu.
-The crew behind famed modern Greek restaurant Hellenika have opened this passion project outside The Calile in Ada Lane.
+Unfortunately there'll be no prizes for guessing correctly, as fresh seafood and prime cuts are the obvious hero of this menu.

-Put your hands together and prepare those stomachs for the recent opening of a delicious Thai eatery in Brisbane City.
-Located above The Embassy Hotel, Jumbo is heating up the pans to treat customers to a variety of upscale and authentic Thai dishes including, but definitely not limited to, whole crispy local Goldband Snapper, slow-cooked five spice pork belly, tender lamb shanks and pad Thai.
+Put your hands together and prepare those stomachs for this delicious Thai eatery in The City.
+Located above The Embassy Hotel, Jumbo is heating up the pans to treat customers to a variety of upscale and authentic Thai dishes.

-Pastel perfection, modern Australian cuisine and top-notch vinos make up Emporium's new showpiece restaurant Signature.
+Pastel perfection, modern Australian cuisine and top-notch vinos make up Emporium's showpiece restaurant Signature.
 With a focus on using locally sourced produce, you can expect an ever-changing a-la-carte and dedicated vegan menu paired with a carefully curated wine list.
-Start with the blueberry cured ocean trout, then the Flinders Island lamb and finish with the black fig & guava – because dessert is a course you should not pass up here.

 Have you always dreamed of sipping a cocktail as big as your head?
-Well now you can at Ling Ling's Bar in The Valley.
-Accompany your soup bowl cocktails with pan-Asian eats like the Bang Bang lamb ribs, pineapple fried rice and duck san choy bow wow.
-Plus, Ling Ling's will be serving their delicacies late into the night, so you can get your street food-fix at anytime.
+Well, now you can at Ling Ling's Bar in The Valley.
+Accompany your soup bowl cocktails with pan-Asian eats, Ling Ling's serves their delicacies late into the night, so you can get your street food-fix at any time.

 Hey ya'll, an American-style barbecue joint has swung open its doors in Windsor and all we can smell is the delicious scents of smoked brisket, mac n cheese, buffalo wings, juicy burgers and jalapeno poppers.
 Wash all this down with whiskey or pint of beer and you've got yourself one hell of a food rodeo.